-3.5.
-The photometry of bright galaxies
+3.6.
+The Photometry of Bright Galaxies

-Because of scattered light (see the EDR paper), the background sky in the SDSS images is non-uniform on arcminute scales.
+Because of scattered light (see the EDR paper), the background sky in the SDSS images is nonuniform on arcminute scales.
 The photometric pipeline determines the median sky value within each 101.4" (256 pixel) square on a grid with 50.7" spacing, and bilinearly interpolates this sky value to each pixel.
-This procedure overestimates the sky near large extended galaxies and bright stars, and as was already reported in the DR4 paper and Mandelbaum et al. (2005), causes a systematic decrease in the number density of faint objects near bright galaxies.
+This procedure overestimates the sky near large extended galaxies and bright stars, causing a systematic decrease in the number density of faint objects near bright galaxies (see the discussion in the DR4 paper and Mandelbaum et al. 2005).
 In addition, it also strongly affects the photometry of bright galaxies themselves, as has been reported by Lauer et al. (2007), Bernardi et al. (2007), and Lisker et al. (2007).
 We have quantified this effect by adding simulated galaxies with exponential and de Vaucouleurs (1948) profiles to SDSS images, following Blanton et al. (2005a).
-The simulated galaxies ranged from apparent magnitude $m_r = 12$ to $m_r = 19$ in half-magnitude steps, with a one-to-one mapping from m_r to Sérsic half-light radius determined using the mean observed relation between these quantities for MAIN sample galaxies (Strauss et al. 2002) with exponential and de Vaucouleurs profiles.
-Axis ratios of 0.5 and 1 were used, with random position angles for the non-circular simulated galaxies.
+The simulated galaxies ranged from apparent magnitude $m_r = 12-19$ in halfmagnitude steps, with a one-to-one mapping from m_r to Sérsic half-light radius determined using the mean observed relation between these quantities for MAIN sample galaxies (Strauss et al. 2002) with exponential and de Vaucouleurs profiles.
+Axis ratios of 0.5 and 1 were used, with random position angles for the noncircular simulated galaxies.
 The results in the r band are shown in Figure 3, plotting the difference between the input magnitude and the model magnitude returned by the SDSS photometric pipeline as a function of magnitude.
 Also shown is the fractional error in the scale size r_e .
-The biases are significant to r=16for late-type galaxies, and to r = 17.5 for early-type galaxies.
-Hyde & Bernardi (unpublished) fit de Vaucouleurs models to SDSS images of extended elliptical galaxies, using their own sky subtraction algorithm, which is less likely to overestimate the sky level near extended sources.
+The biases are significant to r = 16 for late-type galaxies and to r = 17.5 for early-type galaxies.
+J. B. Hyde & M. Bernardi (2007, unpublished) fit de Vaucouleurs models to SDSS images of extended elliptical galaxies, using their own sky-subtraction algorithm, which is less likely to overestimate the sky level near extended sources.
 Their results, also shown in the figure, are quite consistent with the simulations.

 The scatter in the offset from one realization to another is large enough that we cannot recommend a deterministic correction for this problem.
 This scatter depends in part on the position of the simulated galaxy relative to the grid on which the sky interpolation occurs.
-We are working on an improved sky subtraction algorithm which explicitly takes into account the extended profiles of bright galaxies, and hope to include the results in a future data release.
+We are working on an improved algorithm which will fit the extended profiles of galaxies explicitly as part of the sky determination, and hope to include the results in a future data release.